userexperior-technologies/integration-guide/docs/ios.md

         UserExperior.resumeRecording()
     ```

-### 4. Identify Subviews
+### 4. Identify Screens

 UserExperior SDK automatically detects `ViewController` and defines them as screens.
-However, If you have used `subviews` added in existing `ViewController`, then we recommend to use the `startScreen()` method.
+However, If you have used `subviews` added in the existing `ViewController`, then we recommend to use the `startScreen()` method.
 This API allows you to manually define `subviews` which will be missed during auto-capturing.

 -   For Objective-C